 Transfer Pricing in Singapore

 On 23 February 2006, Singapore introduced its first comprehensive guidance on transfer pricing.
 This came more than a decade after the OECD had published its guidelines in 1995.
-Although the Inland Revenue Authority of Singapore (IRAS) insists it applied the arm’s length principle (ALP) the entire time through Singapore’s tax treaties, the guidance was the country’s first attempt to create a TP culture of its own.
+Although the Inland Revenue Authority of Singapore (IRAS) insists it applied the arm’s length principle (ALP) the entire time through Singapore’s tax treaties, the guidance was the country’s first attempt to create a transfer pricing culture of its own.

 Indeed, IRAS had previously handled numerous transfer pricing cases before 2006, arising from the treaty obligations – this was especially relevant to cases filed under the Mutual Agreement Procedure (MAP) Article of the relevant tax treaty.
 IRAS can be seen to have started building up its transfer pricing expertise from these cases.